GuitarML/Seed/README.md

 Custom drill service and UV printing can be purchased on the Tayda website.
 The original Seed pedal uses the "Cream" color powder coat, but feel free to experiment, the all-black UV print should show up well on light colors.

+IMPORTANT: If you use the Drill Template, double check that the hole diameters match your components.
+Especially for the LED's, which use the larger diameter hole for 5mm [LED Bezel](https://lovemyswitches.com/5mm-chrome-metal-led-bezel-bag-of-5/).

 ## Build the Software
 Head to the [Electro-Smith Wiki](https://github.com/electro-smith/DaisyWiki) to learn how to set up the Daisy environment on your computer.